Geography of Brisbane: Topography

 Although Brisbane is dominated by low-lying flood plains throughout Moreton Bay, a number of the city's suburbs are situated on large hills.
 The western edge of the Brisbane area sits atop the Herbert Taylor Range, including suburbs around and including Mount Coot-tha, Enoggera, Moggill and Chapel Hill.
-Mount Coot-tha in particular is 300 metres above sea-level, being a dominant landmark for the area and providing a clear view of most of the city and floodplain.
+Mount Coot-tha in particular is 300 metres above sea-level and is a dominant landmark for the area, providing a clear view of most of the city and floodplain.